20 June, 2012

 1. The evangelization to those who have not recieved the Gospel (spreading of the Gospel to the african culture - incarnation of faith to the african culture)

-3. The testimony of the christian life which is the necessary implication for our faith
+2. The pastoral care for the members of the Church3.
+The testimony of the christian life which is the necessary implication for our faith

 4, To quarantee the following values: